ScottLogic/kort/README.md

 1. You can connect via [http://localhost:3000](http://localhost:3000)

-2. The `adminUser` and `adminPassword` that is set in `app.js` is the username and password for the account that will be created upon first launch.
-Use this to login.
+2. The `adminUser` and `adminPassword` variables in `app.js` is the username and password for the account that will be created upon first launch.
+You can set these variables in the `.env` file or as an environment variables. **Please note that if you define these variables using both methods, the environment variables will take precedence.**

 <a name="Support"/>